*Not currently available*

 How is behavioral health different from mental health?

 Behavioral health is one component of addressing a student’s mental and emotional health care.
 Much like a visit with a medical professional, behavioral health targets specific goals and concerns in the “here and now,” utilizing concrete strategies to promote change toward a student’s desired outcome.
-BHCs also work in close collaboration with medical colleagues to offer a team-based approach to care.
+BHCs also work in close collaboration with medical colleagues to offer a team-based approach to care (e.g., a BHC with a deep understanding of sports psychology can assist athletes who see our sports medicine clinicians in the medical department).
 BHCs do not provide traditional psychotherapy, which is often longer and more comprehensive in nature, but they can help a student decide if traditional therapy would be a good next step.

 How do I obtain a behavioral health consultation?